 - ½ teaspoon ground turmeric

 - Put the chicken in a large, heavy duty zip top plastic bag.
-In a small bowl, combine the annatto seeds, allspice, turmeric, chile powder, salt, oregano, agave nectar, garlic, vinegar, and orange juice and mix well.
-Add the spice mixture to the chicken and seal the bag closed.
-Massage the contents of the bag to coat both sides of the chicken evenly with marinade.
-Alternatively, put the chicken in a glass or ceramic bowl, add the spice mixture, turn the chicken to coat evenly, and cover with plastic wrap.
+Add the apple cider vinegar, orange juice, annatto, Mexican oregano, salt, chile powder, agave nectar, allspice, turmeric, and garlic.
+Seal the bag closed and massage the contents of the bag to coat both sides of the chicken evenly with marinade.
+Alternatively, put the chicken in a glass or ceramic bowl, add the spices, turn the chicken to coat evenly, and cover with plastic wrap.
 Marinate in the refrigerator for 2 hours or up to overnight, turning the chicken a few times to marinate evenly.

-- Place the chicken, on the grill rack directly over the fire and cook, turning after about 5 to 7 minutes.
-Cook for another 5 to 7 minutes on the other side.
+- Place the chicken, on the grill rack directly over the fire and cook, turning after about 5 to 7 minutes for breasts or tenders or after 10 minutes for thighs.
+Cook for another 5 to 7 minutes (or 10 minutes for thighs) on the other side.
 If the chicken is starting to burn or cook too quickly, move to a part of the grill with indirect heat and continue to cook.
 The chicken is done when an instant read thermometer inserted into the thickest part registers 165°F.

-- Make your own chiles de arbol chile powder: stem and seed dried chiles de arbol and grind them up in a spice grinder or mortar and pestle.
+- Make your own chiles de arbol chile powder: stem and seed dried chiles de arbol and grind them up in a spice grinder.

 *All nutritional information is based on third-party calculations and should be considered estimates.
 Actual nutritional content will vary with brands used, measuring methods, portion sizes and more.*